ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-tpu-cluster.md

 ## Step 4: Install the TPU initialization webhook

-As part of the Ray Operator Addon, GKE provides a [validating and mutating webhook](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/ray-on-gke/tpu/kuberay-tpu-webhook) to handle TPU pod scheduling and bootstrap certain environment variables used for [JAX](https://github.com/google/jax) initialization.
+GKE provides a [validating and mutating webhook](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/ray-on-gke/tpu/kuberay-tpu-webhook) to handle TPU Pod scheduling and bootstrap certain environment variables used for [JAX](https://github.com/google/jax) initialization.
 The Ray TPU webhook is installed once per cluster and requires a Kuberay operator version of at least v1.1.0.
-The Ray TPU webhook is automatically installed through the Ray Addon in GKE with GKE versions 1.30.0-gke.1747000 or later.
-For clusters without the Ray Operator Addon enabled, instructions for manually installing the Ray TPU webhook can be found [here](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/ray-on-gke/guides/tpu#manually-installing-the-tpu-initialization-webhook).
+The Ray TPU webhook is automatically installed through the [Ray Operator Addon](https://cloud.google.com/kubernetes-engine/docs/add-on/ray-on-gke/how-to/enable-ray-on-gke) with GKE versions 1.30.0-gke.1747000 or later.